From the KAWC Newsroom

 Arizona Edition, KAWC's news and public affairs program, focuses on the issues facing Arizona.
 Through interviews with local newsmakers, KAWC keeps you informed on issues in the region.

-KAWC's The Hot Spot is the 2025 KAWC Student Newsroom's weekly look at news and issues impacting young people in the Yuma community.
-The program builds on the success of the 2024 KAWC Student Newsroom program The Intern Show, archived below.
+The Hot Spot is the KAWC Student Newsroom's bi-weekly look at news and issues impacting young people in the Yuma community.
+The project builds on the success of a grant funded partnership between KAWC and the AWC Communications Department that began in 2024 with the creation of The Intern Show, archived below.
+The project includes current student journalists, past students, working as mentors, professional journalists from the KAWC news team and journalism professors from Arizona Western College.

 Download the App